 Conclusion: Why does my dog stand on me?

 Your dog standing on you does not signal ulterior motives.
 You do not have to worry that your dog is executing his mutinous rebellion over you.
-If you have had enough of it, though, it is up to you to remind your dog that he must respect your space.
+If you have had enough of it, it is up to you to remind your dog that he must respect your space.

-You cannot deny the social binds you share with your dog.
+You cannot deny the social bonds you share with your dog.
 After all, it is proof that your pooch loves you possibly more than you love him.
 In addition, some dog breeds have a stronger cuddle instinct than others.
 A “cuddler” may simply be making the effort to get you to settle down with them.